blue-rhino394/BlueRhinoWebsite/index.md

 ## The Watering Hole

-Welcome to Blue Rhino's "Watering Hole": A place where you can stay up to date on our team's progress as we work to reach our goals!
+Welcome to Blue Rhino's Watering Hole: A place where you can stay up to date on our team's progress as we work to reach our goals!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Our Team and Titles:

 ### Markdown